 We further investigate the transmission of negative externalities that are imposed by bankruptcies of neighboring stores by studying the joint impact of a firms financial health and neighboring store closures on the likelihood that a firm will close its own store.
 We hypothesize that the effect of neighboring store closures on the likelihood that a store will close should be larger for stores owned by parent firms that have low profitability.
 Less profitable firms are financially weaker, making them more vulnerable to a decline in demand that is driven by the reduction in traffic associated with neighboring stores closing down.
-We therefore introduce an interaction variable between profitability and each of the local store closures into the specification estimated in the regressions reported in Table 12.21
+We therefore introduce an interaction variable between profitability and each of the local store closures into the specification estimated in the regressions reported in Table 13.

-In Table 12 we run the analysis separately with different fixed-effects to control for geographic heterogeneity.
-All regressions control for lagged values of firm size (natural log of book value of assets), leverage (defined as total debt divided by lagged assets), and profitability (EBITDA divided by assets).22 Column 1 of the table includes year fixed-effects, Column 2 includes year and state fixed-effects, while Columns 3 and 4 each control for year and either county or zip-code fixed-effects.
+In Table 13 we run the analysis separately with different fixed-effects to control for geographic heterogeneity.
+All regressions control for lagged values of firm size (natural log of book value of assets), leverage (defined as total debt divided by lagged assets), and profitability (EBITDA divided by assets).
+Column 1 of the table includes year fixed-effects, Column 2 includes year and state fixed-effects, while Columns 3 and 4 each control for year and either county or zip-code fixed-effects.
+As in the rest of the analysis in the paper, standard errors are clustered at the zip code level.

-20These results are omitted for brevity and are available upon request.
+&lt;sup>17These results are omitted for brevity and are available upon request.

-21See Benmelech and Bergman (2011) for a similar approach.
+$^{18}$ See Benmelech and Bergman (2011) for a similar approach.